 Positively (P-type)/ Negatively (N-type) charged crinkles

 The non-local formalism allows an accurate prediction of the induced flexoelectric charges on graphene crinkles.
 These charges can be either positive or negative depending on the curvature.
 We demonstrate the existence of these charges experimentally by adsorption study of buckyballs on HOPG.
 The inter-buckyball spacing predicted by the model is in agreement with experiments, indicating that flexoelectricity of graphene is the mechanism behind the aligned adsorption.
 Check out the paper for more.

 Austenitic steels are widely used for cryogenic temperature applications, for instance in LNG transportation pipes.
 Metastable austenitic steels show significant changes in constitutive response due to plastic-strain driven phase transition to martensite and this transition is accelerated at cryogenic temperatures.
-This leads to a second strain hardening which is critical to model the accurate response of complex structures (like corrugated pipes).
+This leads to a second strain hardening, modeling which is critical to predict the accurate response of complex structures (like corrugated pipes).
 We developed a model and the simulation capability to account for the phase transitions and complex thermo-mechanical history for austenitic steels and validated it against full-scale C-pipe experiments conducted at cryogenic temperatures.
 Take a look at the paper for details.

 Soft materials are susceptible to a variety of instabilities that lead to an array of surface patterns including wrinkles, folds and creases.
 Crease is a cusp shaped surface pattern and one situation where creasing is observed is on the surface of a homogenous half-space, of say neo-hookean material, under lateral compression.
 The critical compressive strain for this case is found by many to be 35.6 %.
 We are focused on analytically modeling the crease to pinpoint this critical compressive strain.